tw-mosip/inji-openid4vp/doc/adr/0005-rename-constructverifiablepresentationtoken-method.md

 ## Context

-The function constructVerifiablePresentationToken is responsible for handling a pre-requisite step (signing) before the actual creation of a VPToken.
+The function `constructVerifiablePresentationToken` is responsible for handling a pre-requisite step (signing) before the actual creation of a VPToken.
 However, the current name implies that the function constructs a complete VPToken, which is misleading.

 ## Decision

-The function constructVerifiablePresentationToken is responsible for handling a pre-requisite step (signing) before the actual creation of a VPToken.
-However, the current name implies that the function constructs a complete VPToken, which is misleading.
+To better align with the actual functionality, the function will be renamed from `constructVerifiablePresentationToken` to `constructUnsignedVPToken`.
+This new name clearly indicates that the function prepares an unsigned VPToken rather than generating a fully formed and signed token.
 ## Consequences

 **Pros:**